metametadata/carry/docs/user-guide.md

 Especially note how `:on-start`/`:on-stop` signals are intercepted:

 * The middleware let's the wrapped app start first and then runs its own additional initialization code.
+It doesn't modify the return value of the underlying signal handler.
 * The order is "reversed" on stopping: the middleware first cleans up after itself and only then let's the wrapped app shutdown.

 ## Debugger